|

 seldom

 professional grade film.
-I prefer Kodak for warm reds (skin tones and firearm
+Kodak had warm reds (skin tones and gun

 Hand-held